stackbuilders/tutorials/tutorials/haskell/bdd-in-haskell-with-hspec/tutorial.md

 sumDigits = undefined
 ```

-Even if we should start with the spec first, having these undefined definitions at
+Even if we're supposed to start with the spec, having these undefined definitions at
 hand will help us compile the spec and run them.

 ### Our first spec